Applib-HarmonyOS/SizeAdjustingTextView/README.md

        ohosTestImplementation 'com.huawei.ohos.testkit:runner:1.0.0.100'
 }
 ```
-2. For using apprate in separate application using har file, add the har file in the entry/libs folder and add the dependencies in entry/build.gradle file.
+2. For using sizeadjustingtextview in separate application using har file, add the har file in the entry/libs folder and add the dependencies in entry/build.gradle file.
 ```groovy
         dependencies {
              implementation fileTree(dir: 'libs', include: ['*.har'])
              testImplementation 'junit:junit:4.13'
         }
 ```
-3. For using apprate from a remote repository in separate application, add the below dependencies in entry/build.gradle file.
+3. For using sizeadjustingtextview from a remote repository in separate application, add the below dependencies in entry/build.gradle file.
 ``` groovy
          dependencies {
              implementation 'dev.applibgroup:SizeAdjustingTextView'